SpectralVectors/BlenderMacroBoard/README.md

 The design philosophy of the device is to change Blender as little as possible, make using the device as simple as pluggin in a keyboard, and not require remapping of keys/controls, or anything that could potentially create conflicts with Blender's keymap, future keymap additions, or any of the thousands of addons that come with their own custom keymaps.

-It currently implements a handful of custom operators in the addon to achieve things like - macro page change notifications, running scripts in any area, keyframing individual axis rotations, but I hope to be able to create a 'behind the scenes' link between the board and Blender that would make operation totally seamless.

 With support from the community, this could become the basis of a 'family' of controllers, perhaps you'd prefer to have 9 rotary encoders, perhaps 144 buttons in a 12x12 matrix, perhaps linear and rotary potentiometers to represent all the values that can go from 0-1, perhaps a trackball or trackpad, perhaps a display on the device, perhaps some combination of the above, or some way to 'chain' devices so that you could have a bank of rotary encoders in addition to the current default layout.

 The goal is to offer Blender users the same type of interface that video editors get from hardware made by Blackmagic, Loupedeck, Roland, AVID or audio editors get from hardware made by Focusrite, SSL, Ableton, AVID, Presonus, Behringer and M-Audio.
 To grant Blender users access to knobs, switches and sliders for operations where those inputs provide the best control.